  Daily Profile Coefficients for all GSP Groups for which a Data Collector is responsible.
 Data contained in such a file will replace and invalidate any previous data for that Settlement Date received from that ISR Agent (type 1);

  Daily Profile Coefficients for a single GSP Group and Settlement Date.
 The data contained in such a file will not replace or invalidate any previous data stored against the GSP Group and the Settlement date.
 The process must be able to load up to two years of these data files for a Data Collector newly-appointed to the GSP Group (type 2).

+ Demand Disconnection Daily Profile Coefficients for individual Settlement Periods for a single GSP Group and Settlement Date.
+The data contained in such a file will only be received as a result of a Demand Control Event. (type 3).

 Each (type 1) data file will contain a set of Daily Profile Coefficients for one or more GSP Groups for a given Settlement Day.
 Each set will comprise a Daily Profile Coefficient for each valid combination of Standard Settlement Configuration, Time Pattern Regime and Profile Class.